XRBCTI/Documentation/README.md

 # Documentation
-Documentation XR projects of XR developments (Virtual reality, Mixed reality and Augmented reality)
+Documentation of the XR projects and developments (Virtual reality, Mixed reality and Augmented reality) in the BCTI